-You will upload several files.
+You will upload several files to the application.
 Document uploads must be a MS Word, MS Excel, or PDF document.
+Uploading any other format may make your application ineligible.
 It is highly recommended that you create your own Application Packet within the grant interface to assure that your documents have uploaded correctly; errors in formatting may have an adverse effect on your application.